Which Institutions Own Shares In Mereo BioPharma Group plc (MREO)?

 The top institutional shareholder in the company is Orbimed Advisors LLC. with over 13.82 million shares valued at $49.46 million.
 The investor’s holdings represent 13.42% of the MREO Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Boxer Capital, LLC with 6.23 million shares valued at $22.29 million to account for 6.05% of the shares outstanding.
 The other top investors are Baker Brothers Advisors, LLC which holds 6.03 million shares representing 5.86% and valued at over $21.59 million, while Vivo Capital, LLC holds 4.10% of the shares totaling 4.22 million with a market value of $15.11 million.

-Mereo BioPharma Group plc (NASDAQ: MREO) is 12.01% higher on its value in year-to-date trading and has touched a low of $0.70 and a high of $4.71 in the current 52-week trading range.
-The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
-Here’s what analysts think will happen to its price in the coming time.
-The MREO stock was last observed hovering at around $3.96 in the last trading session, with the day’s gains setting it 0.05% off its average median price target of $8.00 for the next 12 months.
-It is also 49.88% off the consensus price target high of $8.00 offered by 1 analysts, but current levels are 49.88% higher than the price target low of $8.00 for the same period.
+Mereo BioPharma Group plc (NASDAQ: MREO) is -0.84% lower on its value in year-to-date trading and has touched a low of $0.71 and a high of $4.71 in the current 52-week trading range.
+The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
+Why not look at analysts view on what the future holds for the stock.
+The MREO stock was last observed hovering at around $3.90 in the last trading session, with the day’s loss setting it -0.35% off its average median price target of $8.00 for the next 12 months.
+It is also 55.63% off the consensus price target high of $8.00 offered by 1 analysts, but current levels are 55.63% higher than the price target low of $8.00 for the same period.

 Mereo BioPharma Group plc (MREO) Analyst Forecasts